NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 when requesting a non-default compute VM/instance**

 Each Cloud provider offers a variety of VMs/Instances to meet the user requirements.
-The Parallel Works platform’s default configurations have VM/Instances that are tested for the peak FV3GFS benchmark performance.
+The Parallel Works platform's default configurations have VM/Instances that are tested for the peak FV3GFS benchmark performance.